-Here, she has it all neatly at hand.
-The appliance area (left) rings two walls.
+Here, she had it all neatly at hand.
+The appliance area (left) encircled two walls.
 Note a sleek stripe of “Lemon Twist” custom cabinets and wall of Formica’s “MCP.”
-Appliances are fronted with lime green MCP and ceiling beams painted to match.
-Counters are of Formica’s “Butcher-block Maple” wood-grain laminate.
+Appliances were fronted with lime green MCP and ceiling beams painted to match.
+Counters were of Formica’s “Butcher-Block Maple” wood-grain laminate.

-Shallow shelves framing a golf course view hold bibelots and plants with inset “grow” lights for the greenery on the sill.
-Other lights are recessed into the beams.
+Shallow shelves framing a golf course view held bibelots and plants with inset “grow” lights for the greenery on the sill.
+Other lights were recessed into the beams.

-Entertainment is not overlooked, with a small, unobtrusive television set on a sliding shelf housed in the cabinet over the refrigerator (above).
-Here, it is easily visible yet off the counter space.
+Entertainment was not overlooked, with a small, unobtrusive television set on a sliding shelf housed in the cabinet over the refrigerator.
+Here, it was easily visible yet off the counter space.

-The sunny kitchen is viewed mainly as a workroom
+The sunny green 70s kitchen was viewed mainly as a workroom

 A ‘wall of ideas’ serves several needs

-All kinds of kitchen storage problems meet their match in a “now you see it, now you don’t” wall system opposite the sink and windows.
+All kinds of kitchen storage problems met their match in a “now you see it, now you don’t” wall system opposite the sink and windows.

-Just behind the neat facade of yellow Formica laminate panels (near right, top) — all the neater for their lack of hardware — is hidden a cache of cabinets and shelves for silver, glassware, small appliances and a fold-out table.
+Just behind the neat facade of yellow Formica laminate panels — all the neater for their lack of hardware — was hidden a cache of cabinets and shelves for silver, glassware, small appliances and a fold-out table.

-Details are the proot of the careful thought and planning that dictated the design at the system.
-Note a rolling cart that tilts into its own recess beside the table (far right).
-A multipurpose unit, it serves as a buffet or chopping block, with extra leaves that pull out on either side.
+Details were proof of the careful thought and planning that dictated the design of the system.
+Note a rolling cart that tilted into its own recess beside the table (far right).
+A multipurpose unit, it served as a buffet or chopping block, with extra leaves that pulled out on either side.

 The panel-cum-table was designed as the answer to on-the-go snacks and cabinetry within it.
 Roll it out when needed, then slip it back.

-A pair of low-backed Swedish bar stools stand nearby, to be pulled over at mealtime.
-When the table is down, clear shelves are revealed, holding glassware, serving pieces and a toaster, all lit by an inset spot in the cabinet.
+A pair of low-backed Swedish bar stools stood nearby, to be pulled over at mealtime.
+When the table was down, clear shelves were revealed, holding glassware, serving pieces and a toaster, all lit by an inset spot in the cabinet.